jindrichmynarz/sparql-to-graphviz/README.md

 Yeah, me too.

-This tools helps to explore an unfamiliar dataset in a SPARQL endpoint, optionally restricted to a named graph.
+This tools helps you to explore an unfamiliar dataset in a SPARQL endpoint, optionally restricted to a named graph.
 It produces a class diagram in the [DOT language](http://www.graphviz.org/doc/info/lang.html), which can be turned into images by [Graphviz](http://www.graphviz.org).
 The class diagram shows an *empirical schema* of the explored dataset.
 The schema reflects the structure of instance data in terms of its vocabularies.

 If you want a more feature-rich and interactive visualization, give [LODSight](http://lod2-dev.vse.cz/lodsight-v2) a try.